ontolex/morph/index.md

 ## Involves

-Often it is desirable to to preserve information about which rules were used for a form or an entry to be generated.
+It is often desirable to to preserve information about which rules were used for a form or an entry to be generated.
 The property **morph:involves** provides a way to do exactly that.
 We recommend to add this property to generated items in any implementation of the generation process.

 <div class="entity">